 They can offer tips on how they got through that tough time.
 Feeling depressed will pass, but you have to talk to someone and share what you are going through.
 Thinking that you can just deal with it on your own can backfire, and you do not want that to happen.

-Reaching out to your social worker that has guided you through your journey is recommended.
+Reaching out to the social worker that has guided you through your journey is recommended.
 They can be a wonderful resource for you during this time.

-My hope is that this article has given you some insight on starting the adoption process in Virginia.
-Adoption and fostering are very dear to my heart, as I myself was a child put into the foster care system at the age of fifteen.
+I hope that this article has given you some insight into starting the adoption process in Virginia.
+Adoption and fostering are very dear to my heart, as I was a child put into the foster care system at the age of fifteen.